 By Richard Watts ArtsHub | Wednesday, January 06, 2010

 A collaboration between the Sydney Festival, the Cambelltown Arts Centre in the south-western suburbs, and Gallery 4A in the heart of Chinatown, in the CBD, Edge of Elsewhere is a new exhibition presenting works developed in partnership with, and responding to, Sydney’s culturally diverse communities by artists from across Asia and the Pacific.
+Even on an international level, artists can express themselves online.
+This portal here proved to be a great gathering place and safe haven for artists.
+It’s packed with games and huge no deposit bonus deals that nobody should miss out.
+These exceptional bonuses can bring artists huge financial compensation as well as some inspiration for future projects.

 To be presented in 2010, 2011 and 2012, the exhibition and its associated projects – which this year include a 200 page publication and a series of public programs – has three co-curators: Thomas J. Berghuis, lecturer in Asian Art at the Department of Art History and Film Studies, University of Sydney; Aaron Seeto, Director of Gallery 4A (established by the Asian Australian Artists Association Inc. in 1997) and Lisa Havilah, Director of Campbelltown Arts Centre.